Who We Are

 This helps us get complete and accurate information about the funds available to international applicants or admitted students who want to study in the United States.

-The U.S. Citizenship and Immigration Services (USCIS) regulations require all international applicants, or admitted students, provide evidence of adequate financial support before they can obtain an I-20 Form (Step Three).
+The U.S. Citizenship and Immigration Services (USCIS) regulations require all international applicants, or admitted students, to provide evidence of adequate financial support before they can obtain an I-20 Form (Step Three).

 You need to submit BOTH the complete Certification of Finances Form and original, official financial documents that show you have sufficient funds to pay for university expenses including tuition, books, fees, supplies, insurance, and living expenses.

 If your Certificate of Finances Form is not completed or received and approved, you will not receive the Certificate of Eligibility (I-20 Form for F1).

 Once your Certification of Finances Form is completed, reviewed, and approved, International Student Services will send you an I-20 which you will need to get a visa.